Artist and Scholar Lectures

 Art Making and Community Day

-The Museum offers three free community days a year, in which children and adults can participate in tours of the Museum, discussions around the collection, and have opportunities to make their own works of art.
+The Museum offers one free community day a year, in which children and adults can participate in tours of the Museum, discussions around the collection, and have opportunities to make their own works of art.
 The Museum also offers multiple workshops a year.
 Each workshop begins with a focused tour of works in the Museum collection and concludes with a hands-on art activity.